camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 </processTask>
 ```

-Note: It is also possible to use an expression for the attribute `processVersion`, which will be resolved at runtime to an integer.
+Note: It is also possible to use an expression for the attribute `processVersion`, which will be resolved to an integer at runtime.

 ## Exchange variables

-The camunda custom extensions elements `in` and `out` offers the possibility to exchange variables between the process task (in a case instance) and the process instance to which it refers: `in` elements of the process task are mapped to input variables of the launched process instance, and `out` mappings of the process task are mapped to output variables of the process instance, e.g.
+The camunda custom extensions elements `in` and `out` offer the possibility to exchange variables between the process task (in a case instance) and the process instance to which it refers: `in` elements of the process task are mapped to input variables of the launched process instance and `out` mappings of the process task are mapped to output variables of the process instance, e.g.

 ```xml
 <processTask id="checkCreditProcess" name="Check credit" processRef="checkCreditProcess">